zhangster12/Obsidian-BJJ-Notes/Guards/Spider Guard.md

 # Retention
 You need to be on 1 hip and have 1 leg extended.

-Plant one foot on mat arms to face
+Plant 1 foot on mat arms to face
 → X guard

-If they squat down with one knee up and the other back:
+If they squat down with 1 knee up and the other back:

 Deep DLR X